About the JMEC Business Program in Tokyo

 JMEC brings together highly motivated mid-career professionals willing to challenge themselves and companies in need of a business plan for their activities in the Japanese market.
 The core of the program is a competition in which participant groups compete to create the best business plan for their respective company clients, the project clients.

 JMEC was initiated by the Australian & New Zealand Chamber of Commerce in Japan in 1993 and is based on the New South Wales Enterprise Workshop.
-Currently, the program is supported by eighteen foreign chambers of commerce in Japan, representing the countries of America, Australia & New Zealand, Austria (represented by the Austrian Business Council), Belgium & Luxembourg, Britain, Canada, Denmark, Finland, France, Germany, Ireland (represented by Enterprise Ireland), Italy, the Netherlands, Norway, South Africa, Sweden and Switzerland.
+This competitive business-training program is supported by eighteen foreign chambers of commerce in Japan, representing the countries of America, Australia & New Zealand, Austria (represented by the Austrian Business Council), Belgium & Luxembourg, Britain, Canada, Denmark, Finland, France, Germany, Ireland (represented by Enterprise Ireland), Italy, the Netherlands, Norway, South Africa, Spain, Sweden and Switzerland.
 The program also receives corporate sponsorship from members of the business community within Japan.

-The participants take part in a 2-part business training program.
+Participants take part in a 2-part program.
 The first phase focuses on classroom instruction and workshops, while the second part involves hands-on experience writing a business plan for a company’s endeavors in the Japanese market.
-The client companies receive a professional quality business plan making JMEC an ideal option for any organization doing business or considering starting a business in Japan.
+Client companies receive a professional quality business plan making JMEC an ideal option for any organization doing business or considering starting a business in Japan.

 If you are a company in need of a business plan for your Japan market entry or expansion activities, or a Tokyo-based individual looking to gain quality business training in Japan, then JMEC is for you.
 To find out more about how the program works, please click HERE.